Why Defensive Driving is Important

 Distractions can also come from changing the radio station, looking at a GPS device or written directions, or even having a conversation with a passenger.
 Not only do distractions keep you from paying attention to all the necessary safe driving principles, but they can also cause a serious accident.
 The number of traffic accidents from cell phone distractions has risen significantly in recent years.

-The easiest way to avoid distractions is to wait until you are stopped to check a device, look at your directions, change the radio station, or check on the people who are riding in the back seat.
+The easiest way to avoid distractions is to avoid checking your device while driving, look at your directions, change the radio station, or check on the people who are riding in the back seat.
 If there is no stopping point and you need to make an adjustment or check something, then you can pull over before taking your eyes off the road.

 2. Control your Speed